 As you increase your daily activity to the recommended 30 minutes per day, it will become more important to warm up and cool down.
 Gently stretching your muscles can help prevent injury, keep your joints flexible, and help prevent soreness and tightness following exercise.
 You also may enjoy yoga and Pilates, which can help build strength and raise your heart rate, depending on the intensity.

 It’s important to understand how exercise impacts your blood sugar.
 The following guidelines can help:

 - Always carry your glucose monitor and consider testing your blood sugar before and after exercising, especially if you take insulin or certain diabetes medications.

 - Keep a fast-acting source of carbohydrates handy in case of low blood sugar, especially if you fall near or below 80 mg/dL.
 A 15-gram serving is a good start, although you may need more if your sugar falls too low.
 Examples of a fast acting and portable source of glucose include: 3-4 glucose tablets, a 4-6 ounce juice box, or a small box of raisins (about 2 tablespoons).

 - Remember that your muscles are still working after you’ve stopped exercising and could cause low blood sugar hours later.

-Also, all three of Virtua’s health and fitness centers support the Next Steps program, which is designed to assist Virtua patients with a new exercise routine.
+Also, Virtua’s health and fitness centers support the Next Steps program, which is designed to assist Virtua patients with a new exercise routine.
 During the 8-week program, you’re monitored by a trainer and provided with a physical assessment—no membership required.

 Virtua is Here to Help